Magic Makes The Stuff God Happy

 The first iteration of the cult focused on energy.
 The earth was angry because humans were using fossil fuels.
 On the surface, it sounded like the old environmentalism dressed up as a science.
 The greens always hated industry.
 A key part of environmentalism has always been a hostility to modernity, particularly industry, which was viewed as immoral and at odds with nature.
 By going after fossil fuel because of global warming, they were turning their moral opposition to modernity into a scientific claim.

 Lately, the movement has shifted away from their claims about fossil fuels, which went nowhere with the public, to attacking other modern pleasures.
 A recent “study” claims that modern farming is making the earth angry, so we will have to stop eating tasty food and switch to a diet heavy on unpleasant stuff.
-That means sharp reductions in meat eating and dairy, while sharply increasing our consumption of beans, seeds and gruel.
+That means sharp reductions in meat eating and dairy, while sharply increasing our consumption of beans, seeds, and gruel.
 The promise of this approach is it now gives vegetarianism the veneer of science.

-You’ll note that vegetarianism was never about health.
+You will note that vegetarianism was never about health.
 Spend five minutes with a vegan and they will, of course, have told you they are a vegan, but make it clear they are better than you because they no longer enjoy their food.
 That age old desire to please the gods by eschewing earthly pleasures.
 Now that the warmists have joined in, a meal of grass and twigs is not just a personal act of piety.
 It is a sacrifice for the planet.
 The only thing missing is a good beating with a cat o’ nine tails, along with that soy burger.

 Like everything else about this age, the Gaia worshipers are not appealing to the gods, but to our rulers.
 In an age where the state is worshiped, it is no wonder that it fills the role of God for the modern flagellants.
 The thing is, unlike the flagellants of old, the new version is not appealing to God for relief on our behalf.
 They are demanding the god of this age punish us for our sins.
-Instead of the faithful whipping themselves to a bloody pulp in the town square in order to appease God, their piety requires them to whip us.
+Instead of the faithful whipping themselves to a bloody pulp in the town square to appease God, their piety requires them to whip us.

 Time to bring back burning them at the stake.